-But alas, what I found was a valley full of boring corporate architecture (not even the good kind), generic office buildings from the 80’s, 90’s and early 2000’s.
-Many of the towns that make up Silicon Valley like Sunnyvale, Santa Clara and Palo Alto are hardly towns at all in the traditional sense, rather they are a series of strip malls along busy roads that are clogged with the hundreds of thousands of workers that head into the Valley every day for work.
-As tech companies grew at an unimaginable pace in the early 2000’s, they did not have time to build new buildings to seat all the new staff they were hiring, so they took over any empty office space they could get their hands on.
+What I found was a valley full of corporate architecture (not even the good kind), generic office buildings from the 80’s, 90’s and early 2000’s.
+Many companies famously started in garages, but as tech companies grew at an unimaginable pace in the early 2000’s, they did not have time to build new buildings to seat all the new staff they were hiring, so they took over any empty office space they could get their hands on.